Home > Administration & Operations > Campus Police

 chief badge

-As Colorado State Certified police officers, we work in close cooperation with neighboring law enforcement agencies including the Colorado State Patrol, El Paso County Sheriff’s Office, Colorado Springs Police Department, and others.
-We’re happy to assist in you in police matters with those agencies when appropriate.
+As Colorado-certified peace officers, we also work closely with neighboring law enforcement agencies, including the El Paso County Sheriff’s Office, Colorado Springs Police Department, and the Colorado State Patrol.
+We are happy to assist if you need help connecting with one of these agencies.

-All of our police personnel are in direct radio communication with the El Paso County Sheriff’s Office Dispatch.
-If you need assistance at any time, you may approach any of us.
-If we cannot help you, we will be able to contact those who can.
+Our personnel are in direct radio communication with the El Paso County Sheriff’s Office Dispatch.
+Feel free to approach any member of our team if you need assistance.
+If we cannot help directly, we will connect you with someone who can.

 James R. Barrentine